jamestunnell/album-ensembles/README.md

     $ cd album-ensembles
     $ bundle install

-## The DSL
+## The Score DSL
-The internal DSL is built on Ruby and uses the music abstractions provided by the [musicality](https://github.com/jamestunnell/musicality) gem.
-A song file consists of a *score* block that defines all the notes, dynamics, tempos, etc. to produce a Musicality score object.
+The score DSL is an internal DSL is built on Ruby and uses the music abstractions provided by the [musicality](https://github.com/jamestunnell/musicality) gem.
+A score file consists of a *score* block that defines all the notes, dynamics, tempos, etc. to produce a Musicality score object.
+For examples, see the *musicality* README.

 ## Building the Score
 The song file can be processed to build a YAML file that represents a Musicality score object using the command line